Sina Health Centre

 Frequently Asked Questions

-A. Cost of the test varies with each patient’s individual needs.
+Cost of the test varies with each patient’s individual needs.
 Please contact us for pricing information.
-Please note that the consultation service from our pharmacist after receiving a test from us is FREE.
+Please note that the consultation and ordering the hormone test kit is done by our Naturopath.
+For prices and booking with a naturopath please visit our Naturopathic Clinic Webpage